sayaliambulkar/Big-Data-Analytics-Project/README.md

 <b>Communication plan:</b>
 A combination of biweekly Zoom meetings/in-person library sessions.
+Building the project in stages through branch creation and commits.

 <b>Business Opportunity:</b>
 Any product business or organization has one common goal of maximizing profit through maximizing sales.
 Forecasting or estimating future sales values can not only detect patterns in the system but also inspire strategic decisions and help prepare for them today.